naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/3.IP-Connectivity/ip-connectivity.md

 - D. BGP

 A. A, RIP uses Bellman-Ford, EIGRP use DUAL, OSPF uses the Dijkstra algorithm and BGP uses the best path algorithm that determines the best path between two networks.

+81. Which is a design concept used to stop routing loops with distance-vector dynamic routing protocols?
+- A. Use of a topology database
+- B. Use of holddown timers
+- C. Use of anti-flapping ACLs
+- D. Use of counting-to-infinity conditions

+A. B, the use of holddown timers allows the convergence of the network routing tables.
+This is used to hold down changes to the routing table before convergence can happen and a routing decision is hastily made by RIP.

+82. Which is an exterior gateway routing protocol?
+- A. RIPv1
+- B. OSPF
+- C. EIGRP
+- D. BGP

+A. D.

+83. Which protocol is a Cisco proprietary interior gateway protocol?
+- A. RIPv1
+- B. OSPF
+- C. EIGRP
+- D. BGP

+A. C.

+84. Which statement is correct about interior gateway protocols (IGPs) vs. exterior gateway protocols (EGPs)?
+- A. IGPs are used to exchange information between autonomous systems.
+- B. EGPs are used to exchange information between routers within an autonomous system.
+- C. IGPs are used to exchange information between routers within an autonomous system.
+- D. EGPs are used in the core of an internal network.

+A. C.
+85. Which statement is correct about IGPs?
+- A. IGPs require a small number of resources, such as CPU and RAM.
+- B. IGPs function within an administrative domain.
+- C. An EGP is an example of an IGP.
+- D. IGPs use autonomous system numbers (ASNs) that have been assigned by ARIN.

+A. B.